Down syndrome: Related medical conditions

 Gastrointestinal narrowing

 If a newborn with Down syndrome has severe vomiting from birth, they may be among the approximately 12% of babies with Down syndrome who have a gastrointestinal narrowing (atresia).
 Most commonly, the first part of the small intestine—the duodenum—is blocked.
 The end result is that digested food cannot pass through the duodenum.
-The treatment for this is surgical removal of the blockage.
+The treatment for this is surgery.

 Hirschsprung disease